 19 September 2016 Syrian Aid Red Crescent attack.

-With the regime denying access to besieged populations, and often removing vital items from aid packages, Syrians are asking for immediate airdrops of critical aid to besieged areas.
+With the regime denying access to besieged populations, and often removing vital items from aid packages, many Syrians are asking for immediate airdrops of critical aid to besieged areas.

 2. Break the sieges